wasmflow/wasmflow.com/content/en/docs/getting-started/native-components/_index.md

 WebAssembly is the future but we're not 100% there yet.
 Tasks that WebAssembly can't (or won't do) and functionality that Wasmflow doesn't provide can still be enabled with native components.

 {{< card title="Note" >}}
 The guide to Native components is a work in progress.
-Visit the [https://github.com/wasmflow/wasmflow](wasmflow repository) so see examples of Rust-based native components.
+Visit the [wasmflow repository](https://github.com/wasmflow/wasmflow) so see examples of Rust-based native components.
 {{< /card >}}